Norwegian special forces and elite units: Selection and training

-The MJK training and selection is extremely difficult, and requires completion of conscription beforehand.
+MJK training and selection is extremely difficult, and requires completion of conscription beforehand.
 The process is secretive, but what is known is that it involves intense physical and mental challenges, including swimming and underwater diving in cold conditions.
 Selection pass rates are estimated at 1–5%.
 The famous "Helvetesuka" (Hell Week), is physically demanding, with only 3–5 hours of sleep and small amounts of food, like raisins or nuts, over 5–7 days.

 Training covers skydiving, reconnaissance, SERE, boat operations, medical courses, marksmanship, diving, and urban warfare.

 Known casualties

 Known casualties include Trond Bolle, who died in 2010 from a roadside bomb in Afghanistan, and Magnus Rubach Welt, who died in 2011 during a training exercise near Haakonsvern.

-Minimum physical requirements

-These are the minimum physical requirements, but the average is higher, and you should be able to do much better if you were to search as a marinejeger.